Some clients are nervous about using social media for business use

-- Some worry that they will be publishing more information about themselves online, not just what they had for lunch or holiday snaps but actual business dealings.
+- Some worry that they’ll be publishing more information about themselves online.
+Not just lunch or holiday snaps but actual business dealings.

-- There is also the fear that the information might be searchable ‘for ever’.
-In their imagination, a foolish comment on Facebook will come back to haunt them again and again…
+- There’s also the fear that the information might be searchable ‘forever’.
+The worry that a foolish comment on Facebook will come back to haunt them again and again.

-Whist there are elements of truth in these fears, most fear in life comes from the unknown, or a lack of understanding.
+While there are elements of truth in these fears, most fear in life comes from the unknown or a lack of understanding.

 With our business-related social media accounts, we can also allow greater or lesser exposure to ourselves as individuals.
 A quality online resource is no less valuable whether an authors name is published or not.
 Authors have used ‘pen names’ for hundreds of years.
 Actors and singers also change their names to something that they think is more appealing.